kaylaoneill/geom99/Survey123Reports.md

 - ![image](https://github.com/kaylaoneill/geom99/assets/146447016/dba4c3b5-a19e-473e-81a5-359e5cc0b116)
 - Click generate:
 -  ![image](https://github.com/kaylaoneill/geom99/assets/146447016/186dd9cf-3983-436f-be15-fad522d69123)
--  When done, it will look like this and prompt you where to save on local desktop:
+-  When done, it will look like this and prompt you where to save on the local desktop:
 -  ![image](https://github.com/kaylaoneill/geom99/assets/146447016/59a6911f-0a5f-4cac-a371-6f9cb24f9512)
 - It will download as a zip file
 - It will print out all the documents requested, in this case, 22 of them:
 - ![image](https://github.com/kaylaoneill/geom99/assets/146447016/f44dce00-a724-496a-9b29-0fc275dadff6)

 ## Can view sample report
-- for 21 enteries, this was 41 pages long
+- for 21 entries, this was 41 pages long

+## Actual report
+- Since we did split, it gave us 22 documents.
+- 1 summary and then the 21 records individually
+-

 ## Noticeable issues:
-- For 21 enteries, it would take 10.5 credits to generate
+- For 21 entries, it would take 10.5 credits to generate
--
+- Would not do split in the future, too many documents downloaded